vlad2139/Bandpass-Filter-Frequency-Analysis-MATLAB-Audio-Processing-/README.md

 # Bandpass Filter - Frequency Analysis (MATLAB GUI)

 ## 📌 Project Overview
-[cite_start]This project provides a versatile software tool for cleaning audio signals from background noise and isolating specific instruments or voices[cite: 7, 70]. [cite_start]It integrates numerical signal processing with computer graphics to create an interactive frequency analysis application[cite: 7, 69].
+This project provides a versatile software tool for cleaning audio signals from background noise and isolating specific instruments or voices[cite: 7, 70]. [cite_start]It integrates numerical signal processing with computer graphics to create an interactive frequency analysis application[cite: 7, 69].

 [cite_start]This was developed as part of the "Computer Assisted Graphics" course by Bob Vlad Ștefan (Faculty of Electronics, Telecommunications and Information Technology - ETTI, Year II, Series B, Group 2126)[cite: 2, 3, 4, 5, 36, 37, 38, 39].